calubrecht/CrimsonSkies/README.md

   - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great (I will be changing and re-organizing things though) and will probably remove or drastically change some areas that don't fit imo (like the smurf village).
-I will build off of ROM/Diku which means I'll be leaving areas like Midgaard and New Thalos which I find to be iconic (or at least nostalgic).
+I would like all of what I provide to not include smurfs.
+I will be leaving villages like Midgaard and New Thalos which I find to be both iconic and nostalic.
+Any old mudder can surely recall a battle they had at the crossroads.
-  - Server side LUA to suppliment and/or replace standard mob progs.
+  - Server side LUA to suppliment and/or replace standard mob progs (safe, feature rich and little chance of memory leaks, yes, yes and yes).
   - To document the old functions with descriptions and hopefully well document new functions.
   - Remove unused code (for instance, skill SLOTS and the pgsn pointer weren't being used so I removed them while implementing OLC).